Ovski4/minecraft-website/README.md

   Time played format
   Plugins java to update -> stats entity has been removed.
-  Plugin java -> Add player on first join FactionStatsBundle -> read json files, map into an entity
+  Plugin java -> Add player on first join
+  Check on battlelog to find nice stats ideas FactionStatsBundle -> read json files, map into an entity

 After